-- 1. Prevent and reduce homelessness. - 2.
-Preserve and increase the supply of affordable housing that expands housing choice and opportunity. - 3.
-Preserve and increase the supply of quality affordable housing in order to support economic growth and the development of stable and healthy communities and neighborhoods. - 4.
+- 1. Prevent and End homelessness. - 2.
+Increase the supply of affordable housing, which includes preservation, rehabilitation and creation of affordable housing with the goal of expanding housing choice and opportunity. - 3.
+Increase the supply of quality affordable housing in order to support economic growth and the development of stable and healthy communities and neighborhoods. - 4.
 Make housing investments that support responsible growth and development in the state and the efficient use of existing infrastructure investment in transportation, water, sewer, and other utility systems.